 (7.2.6) Adsorber System Aging and Monitoring

-(A) For purposes of determining the NOx adsorber system malfunction criteria in section (e)(7.2.1), the manufacturer shall meet the following requirements, the manufacturer shall submit a system aging and monitoring plan to the Executive Officer for review and approval.
+(A) For purposes of determining the NOx adsorber system malfunction criteria in section (e)(7.2.1), the manufacturer shall submit a system aging and monitoring plan to the Executive Officer for review and approval.
 The plan shall include the description and location of each component, the monitoring strategy for each component and/or combination of components, and the method for determining the malfunction criteria of section (e)(7.2.1) including the deterioration/aging process.
 Executive Officer approval of the plan shall be based on the representativeness of the aging to real world NOx adsorber system component deterioration under normal and malfunctioning engine operating conditions, the effectiveness of the method used to determine the malfunction criteria of section (e)(7.2.1), the ability of the component monitor(s) to pinpoint the likely area of malfunction and ensure the correct components are repaired/replaced in-use, and the ability of the component monitor(s) to accurately verify that each NOx adsorber system component is functioning as designed and as required in section (e)(7.2.1).

 * * * *